stephan-double-u/cross-language-validation-schema/README.md

         ```

 ## Elementary constraints
-An elementary contraint can be used as a _content constraint_ or within conditions for _related properties_.
+An elementary constraint is used as a _content constraint_ or within conditions for "related properties", i.e. it
+is used as the _value of any constraint key_.
+It is an object consisting of one or more key/value pairs.

-The value of the name _type_ is a string stating the type of the constraint.
+The key of the first pair is _type_, its value is a string stating the type of the constraint.
+Each type can have
-Each type may have type further specific name/values pairs.
+further type-specific key/value pairs.

 ### EQUALS constraints
 #### EQUALS_ANY
-The EQUALS_ANY constraint validates that the mentioned property value equals one of the (static) values listed in the
+The EQUALS_ANY constraint checks whether the value of the associated property matches any of the values listed in the
 array named _values_.
-It can be applied to string, number, and boolean.
-If the string complies to the data-time format
-it should be interpreted as such.
 ```json
     {
       "type": "EQUALS_ANY",